Orange-OpenSource/casskop/website/docs/3_configuration_deployment/5_sidecars.md

 ---
-id: 4_sidecars
+id: 5_sidecars
 title: Sidecars
 sidebar_label: Sidecars
 ---

-For extra needed not covered by the defaults container managed through the CassandraCluster CR, we are allowing you to define your own sidecars which will be deployed into the cassandra node pods.
+For extra needs not covered by the defaults container managed through the CassandraCluster CRD, we are allowing you to define your own sidecars which will be deployed into the cassandra node pods.
 To do this, you will configure the `SidecarConfigs` property in `CassandraCluster.Spec`.

 CassandraCluster fragment for dynamic sidecars definition :

 ```yaml
 # ...